-We are extremely proud to release a brand new feature in Visual Website Optimizer: Revenue Tracking.
+We are extremely proud to release a brand new feature in VWO: Revenue Tracking.
 This is a significant new development for our product because it means now in addition to tracking conversion rate (for multiple goals such as clicks on links, visit to pages, form submissions, engagement, etc.), you can track various revenue metrics as well (including revenue per visitor, total revenue, average order value, etc.)

 Why you should track revenue in your split tests?

 Revenue tracking for A/B split tests is utmost important when a monetary transaction is involved (either immediately or at the end of conversion funnel) and a conversion goal may have different monetary values.
 In some cases, higher conversion rate may translate into lower revenue, so basing all decisions merely on conversion rate can lead you to choosing a variation that actually decreases your revenue.

 Let’s imagine that a software / eCommerce company is running a split test on pricing page where (in a variation) lowest plan of $2o has been removed.
 For example, imagine running a test such as below:

 If you just measure conversion rate, you can expect to see following results (lower conversion rate for variation since we removed smallest plan in it):

 - Control (original page): 1.2%

 However, if you start measuring revenue for this split test, you can see that variation actually resulted in higher revenue per visitor:

 - Control (original page): 28 cents per visitor revenue and $1400 total revenue